Japan nuclear safety upgrades dazzle, mask industry woes

 Upgrades the Nuclear Regulation Authority (NRA) requires in its quest to impose the world's toughest earthquake and tsunami standards will cost the industry an estimated $12 billion, according to Tom O'Sullivan, an independent energy analyst based in Tokyo.

-The complexity and cost of safety upgrades was highlighted during a recent tour to show off earthquake and tsunami defenses at the Hamaoka station 190 kilometers (120 miles) southwest of Tokyo.
+The complexity and cost of safety upgrades was highlighted during a recent tour to show off earthquake and tsunami defences at the Hamaoka station 190 kilometres (120 miles) southwest of Tokyo.

-Chubu has thrown up a 1.6 km (1 mile) curtain of concrete and steel at least 2 meters thick that is being built to a height of 22 meters above sea level.
-The wall sits on concrete foundations dug into the ground to as deep as 33 meters.
+Chubu has thrown up a 1.6 km (1 mile) curtain of concrete and steel at least 2 metres thick that is being built to a height of 22 metres above sea level.
+The wall sits on concrete foundations dug into the ground to as deep as 33 metres.

 Essential buildings have giant steel doors with thick rubber seals to keep out any water that breaches the wall.
 The plant's emergency headquarters has giant rubber shock absorbers to protect it from the shaking of an expected earthquake.